seed-rs/seed-homepage/markdown/quickstart.md

         .catch(console.error);
 </script>
 ```
+The first line above is an empty element with id: It's where your app will render.
+The subsequent ones load your app's wasm modules.

 The quickstart repo includes this file, but you will need to rename the two
 occurances of `appname`.
 (If your project name has a hyphen, use an underscore instead here) You will eventually need to modify this file to
 change the page's title, add a description, favicon, stylesheet etc.

 `Cargo.toml`, which is a file created by Cargo that describes your app, needs `wasm-bindgen`, `web-sys`, and `
-seed` added as depdendencies,
+seed` as depdendencies,
  and crate-type
 of `"cdylib"`.
-(The version in the quickstart repo has these set up already) Example:
+The version in the quickstart repo has these set up already.
+Example:

 ```toml
 [package]